 - INT D 690 – Topics in Knowledge Utilization

-Additionally, each student is expected to take design/method/analysis courses and one three-credit dissertation seminar (NURS 699).
+In consultation with the supervisor and based on program plans, students are additionally expected to take design/method/analysis courses and one three-credit dissertation seminar (NURS 699).
 These are usually taken in the second year.

 There are three exams during the PhD program.